 06 November 2014 by Anna Staford

 Britain has a reputation of a rather safe travel destination.
+Safety and security in the UK may be some of the best in the world.
 But although violent crimes are quite rare, crime still occurs.
 As with all other countries, tourists are particularly vulnerable to all the mishaps, that is why they should be extra cautious.

 First, keep your wallet out of sight and try not to carry large amounts of money with you.
 Don’t carry your mobile phone and other valuables in your pockets.
 Avoid wearing backpack and carrying bags where you can’t see them.
 Pickpockets operate in especially crowded and busy areas like underground for example.

 Be particularly cautious at night.
 Try to stay in busy, well-lit areas.
 If you have to use the public transport, try to sit near the driver on the bus, and choose carriages with people in it on the train.